justdem4n/justdem4n/README.md

 ### **do not interact if you condone in**:

-bullying, harassment, shaming and toxic behavior. attacking someone for enjoying a complex character and/or a legal noncanon ship.
+bullying, harassment, shaming and toxic behavior.

 dark/proshipping, pedophilia and sexualization of minors. fetishizing and/or normalizing 'dark romance' in relationships with or without harmful power dynamics.